jaggedprospect/tax-calculator/README.md

 # tax-calculator
-Groupt Data Structures Extra Credit Project - 2019
+Group Data Structures Extra Credit Project - 2019

 ## For Team:
 - download the java files and load them into your project folder